Mary Livermore

 When the American Civil War broke out, Livermore volunteered at the regional headquarters of the United States Sanitary Commission at Chicago and worked extensively for it as a nurse and also an organizer.
 She helped to organize the 1863 North-western Sanitary Fair and in 1887 published her reminiscences of nursing during the war as My Story of the War.

 After the war, she instituted a newspaper advocating for women's suffrage called the Agitator, where she continued as an associate editor after its merger with the Woman's Journal.
 She also lectured widely, mostly on behalf of the women's suffrage and temperance movements.
-She delivered the historical address for the centennial celebration of the first settlement of the Northwestern states in Marietta, Ohio on July 15, 1788.
+She delivered the historical address for the centennial celebration of the first settlement in the Northwest Territory in Marietta, Ohio on July 15, 1788.
 For many years, she traveled 25000 miles annually and spoke five nights each week for five months of the year.

 Early life and education

 Mary Ashton Rice was born in Boston, Massachusetts on December 19, 1820, to Timothy Rice and Zebiah Vose Glover (Ashton) Rice.
 The first of their children to survive infancy, she was directly descended from Edmund Rice, an early Puritan immigrant to the Massachusetts Bay Colony. and came from a military family.
 Her father fought in the War of 1812 and her mother was a descendant of Captain Nathaniel Ashton of London.

 She graduated from the Boston public schools at age 14, receiving a medal for scholarship.
 There were then no public high school or college options for women, she attended Charlestown Female Seminary in Charlestown, graduating after only two years.
 As her family was extremely religious, she read the entire Bible every year until the age of 23.